 Advent means coming.
 We wait in joyful anticipation for our Holy God.
 It’s a special season with family gathered round, too much food, and gifts shared in gratitude.
 During this season, it’s appropriate to take a little time each day to reflect on the importance of the Advent season: the time where we wait for the coming of Christ into our world.
 Be still, ponder the purpose of this waiting season.
-I love to use Advent calendars that are specially designed for kids to do this.
+I love to use Advent calendars for kids that are specially designed to do this.
 Each day, we pull out a little treasure that reminds us to seek the presence of God in small gifts; to wait well.

 Many of the Advent calendars in this list cause us to draw attention to showing kindness and giving gifts to others, the little, the least, the lonely.
 Some of the Advent calendars are fun and silly, and some inspire play and rest.
 Find one that is most suitable for your family and use it to guide you in enjoying the season of Christmas more fully!

 If you are familiar with Sally-Lloyd Jones’ Jesus Storybook Bible, then you will want to check out her free Advent guide!
 The guide walks you through the stories of the Bible beginning with creation to Christ’s birth.
 It would pair perfectly with these felt Jesse Tree Ornaments from BabyWhatKnots’ Etsy shop.
+This is one of my favorite Advent calendars for kids.

 I have been closely following Heirloom Art Co. as they share beautiful and calming pieces of art for your home.
 They recently added a collection of traditions, which would be exciting to implement each year with your children.
 I especially love their Advent countdown chain.